 Notice how instead of criticizing yourself, you focus on what you need.
 This is necessary because when you feel lost and you’re out of your comfort zone, you need love.

 We find our way with self esteem, self-compassion, and self-love.

 How to find yourself again is a journey to the self.
 We each have a calling in this life and it’s up to us to answer the call.

-As a soul coach, I love the individuality of the self and of the calling… and the idea that you are here for a reason that’s all yours.
+As a soul coach, I love how we’re each individuals with our own calling… and the idea that you are here for a reason that’s all yours.

 There’s no silver bullet to find your way to yourself, it’s a process.

 As I write in The Butterfly Silhouette, it’s a quest.